Marohn-Group/mrfmsim/docs/experiment.rst

 The resulting model inputs are ``["magnet", "field"]``.

 The ``Experiment`` class shares the same functionalities as the ``mmodel.Model``, such as creating a new model with the ``edit`` method.
-For more details see the `mmodel documentation <https://marohn-group.github.io/mmodel-docs/>`__.
+For more details, see the `mmodel documentation <https://marohn-group.github.io/mmodel-docs/>`__.

+Nodes in the experiment graph can define the optional "output_unit" attribute.
+The units defined are displayed in node and model string representations.

 :mod:`model` module
 ----------------------